Worthing CIL Neighbourhood Fund

 The step-by-step process for allocating funding from the Worthing CIL Neighbourhood Fund is set out below:

-• 21st March to 17th May 2024: Groups with a project proposal are recommended to complete and submit the Worthing CIL Expression of Interest form (please note that this is not compulsory and you can skip straight to the application form).
-Groups should complete the expression of interest form if they are unsure if they are eligible to apply, wish to be directed to a partner organisation who can provide support to groups to ensure that they are set up correctly to be allocated funding, or wish to discuss their project with council officers:
+- 19th May to 29th June 2025: Groups with a project proposal are recommended to complete and submit the Worthing CIL Expression of Interest form (please note that this is not compulsory and you can skip straight to the application form).
+Groups should complete the expression of interest form if they are unsure if they are eligible to apply, or wish to discuss their project with council officers:

-• 9th and 10th May 2024: A series of networking events will be held which community groups are invited to attend.
+- June and July 2025: A series of networking events will be held which community groups are invited to attend.
 In these workshops we will be sharing refreshed guidance on the fund and creating opportunities for participants to network, share knowledge about the neighbourhood and develop project ideas.
-Community Works representatives will also be invited to attend to provide support to groups or point them to the appropriate resources.
-Should you wish to sign up to attend any of the events please use the Google Form below.
-The networking events will be taking place:
+Details of the networking events will be provided in due course.

-• 20th May to 28th June 2024: Groups are invited to complete and submit the Worthing CIL Neighbourhood Fund application form - this consists of a simple Google form (some of the questions asked are detailed in the Guidance Note below), with the link and list of questions available below:
+- 1st September to 12th October 2025: Groups are invited to complete and submit the Worthing CIL Neighbourhood Fund application form - this consists of a simple Google form (some of the questions asked are detailed in the guidance note below):

-• August 2024: The assessment panel's recommendations are included in a report to the Cabinet member for Communities and Young People who will sign off on which bids are approved.
+- December 2025: The assessment panel's recommendations are included in a report to the relevant cabinet member who will sign off on which bids are approved.

-More information is provided in the Guidance Note for applicants:
+More information will be provided in the Guidance Note for applicants which will be available shortly.

 All applicants will be asked to submit an application form which will allow the CIL assessment panel to assess proposals against a range of criteria.
 They will then recommend which applications are allocated CIL funding.
-The evaluation criteria (revised July 2024) which will be used by the relevant assessment panel to review and score each application is available here:
+The evaluation criteria - which has been revised for the 2025 funding round - which will be used by the relevant assessment panel to review and score each application is available here:

 Worthing Borough Council has put together a document which contains some Frequently Asked Questions (FAQs) regarding the CIL Neighbourhood Fund.
 This document will be updated as more questions arise throughout the CIL Neighbourhood Fund process each year: